jmgress/aigeneral/slides/Slides.md

 ---

-### AI Tools in the Classroom
+### New AI Tools in the Classroom

 - 🧑‍🏫 Adaptive tutors
 - 📝 Automated essay feedback
-- 🧪 Simulations for science/history
+- 🧪 Simulations for science
 - 🗣️ Accessibility tools like speech-to-text

 📚 AI empowers more inclusive learning